 My name is Mikhail Emelchenkov.
 By education I am computer scientist and economist.
-More than 17 years I am doing computer research, software development (application, system, network, mobile, web), administration of network environments, project management, usability, design.
+All my life I do computer research, software development (application, system, network, mobile, web), administration of network environments, project management, usability, design.

 My offer - a solution to your complex, custom, research problems using information technology and engineering ingenuity.
 Personalized approach.
 Privacy Guaranteed.